-The figure indicates the location of the coin-cell and provides a visual representation of the removal procedure.
+The figure indicates the location of the Coin-cell and provides a visual representation of the removal procedure.

-- 1 Locate the coin-cell battery on your computer. - 2 Disconnect the coin-cell battery cable from the connector on the system board. - 3 Lift the coin-cell battery out of the computer.
+- 1 Locate the Coin-cell on your computer.

+- 2 Disconnect the coin-cell cable from the system board.

+- 3 Lift the coin-cell out of the computer.

-Installing the coin-cell battery
+Installing the Coin-cell